 The research program also includes the monitoring and critical review of state-of-the-art scientific advancements and staff participation in international fora to exchange information about geological repositories.
 The program helps in the development and update of regulatory documents that form the basis for CNSC staff recommendations to the Commission on geological repositories for radioactive waste.

 Did you know?

-- The CNSC’s commitment to international standards and best practices assures that the management of radioactive waste in Canada meets the highest requirements for health, safety, security and environmental protection.
+- The CNSC’s commitment to international standards and best practices ensures that the management of radioactive waste in Canada meets the highest requirements for health, safety, security and environmental protection.

 - Through participation in international forums, the CNSC stays informed of best practices in radioactive waste management.

-- The CNSC ensures that proper security measures are in place for nuclear facilities and that nuclear sector workers’ health is protected.
+- The CNSC ensures that proper security measures are in place for nuclear facilities and that the health of nuclear sector workers is protected.

-Once the CNSC issues a licence, the licensee must comply with the requirements of the NSCA and its associated regulations, as well as the specific conditions of their licence.
-The CNSC has compliance programs for all regulated nuclear facilities in Canada (including any future deep geologic repositories) to ensure these requirements are respected.
-At existing radioactive waste management facilities, the CNSC verifies compliance by reviewing programs and reports submitted by the licensee, such as unplanned event reports and periodic performance reports (which include radiation and environmental monitoring results).
+Once the CNSC issues a licence, the licensee must comply with the requirements of the NSCA and its associated regulations, as well as with the specific conditions of their licence.
+The CNSC has compliance programs for all regulated nuclear facilities in Canada (including any future deep geological repositories) to ensure that these requirements are respected.

 The CNSC works with its licensees to inform them about regulatory expectations and licence requirements.
 When necessary, the CNSC uses a graded series of enforcement actions to ensure compliance and to protect workers, the public and the environment, and to respect Canada’s international agreements.